sergio11/tvnexa_androidtv/README.md

 ## Overview 🌐

-🌐 **TvNexa: Bringing the World to Your Screen! 📺** TvNexa is an innovative online television platform developed for Android TV using Jetpack Compose for TV and Jetpack Material 3.
-The project also includes a mobile version for a consistent viewing experience across devices.
+🌐 **TvNexa: Bringing the World to Your Screen! 📺**
+**TvNexa** is a personal project I developed to deepen my skills in **Android TV development**, backend integration, and **modern architecture**.
+The platform is built using **Jetpack Compose for TV** and **Jetpack Material 3**, with the goal of creating a seamless and consistent viewing experience across devices, including Android TV and mobile platforms.

 <p align="center">
   <img width="700px" src="doc/picture_23.gif" />
 </p>

-**Consuming TvNexa Architecture Services:** TvNexa leverages the services provided by TvNexa Architecture, which offers a robust backend infrastructure for handling diverse television content.
-For detailed information about the backend architecture and services, please refer to [TvNexa Architecture](https://github.com/sergio11/tvnexa_architecture).
+The main purpose of **TvNexa** was to explore the challenges and best practices in building a **cross-platform IPTV streaming service**.
+Through this project, I aimed to learn how to handle real-time data streaming, manage large amounts of television content efficiently, and create a user-friendly interface that works on both TV and mobile devices.

+### **Consuming TvNexa Architecture Services**
+TvNexa utilizes **TvNexa Architecture** services, which handle the backend for managing the television content seamlessly.
+Working on this allowed me to gain practical experience with backend technologies, **data storage**, and API integration.

-**Backend Overview**:
+### **Backend Overview**:

-The backend architecture of TvNexa, powered by TvNexa Architecture, is designed to efficiently manage the diverse range of television content available on the platform.
-Here's a brief overview:
+The backend architecture is powered by **TvNexa Architecture**.
+Here are some of the key technologies and concepts I worked with to ensure efficient performance and data management:

-- **Quartz Jobs for EPG Integration 🕒**: Quartz Jobs manage the integration of electronic program guide (EPG) data into TvNexa.
-They retrieve detailed program information from various sources and store it in the MariaDB Galera cluster.
+- **Quartz Jobs for EPG Integration 🕒**: I implemented **Quartz Jobs** to handle the integration of Electronic Program Guide (EPG) data, retrieving program schedules from various sources and storing them in the **MariaDB Galera cluster** for reliable and consistent access.

-- **MariaDB Galera Cluster with Jetbrains Exposed 🗃️**: TvNexa utilizes a MariaDB Galera cluster for efficient and secure data storage.
-Jetbrains Exposed is integrated to manage data storage and retrieval within the cluster.
+- **MariaDB Galera Cluster with Jetbrains Exposed 🗃️**: Using **MariaDB Galera Cluster** for data storage and **Jetbrains Exposed** as an ORM allowed me to efficiently manage data and ensure that it’s easily retrievable for serving to end users.

-- **API Development with Ktor 🚀**: The API layer is developed using the Ktor framework, facilitating rapid and efficient data retrieval from MariaDB Galera to serve end-users.
+- **API Development with Ktor 🚀**: Developing the API layer with **Ktor** was an exciting challenge.
+It enabled me to efficiently retrieve data from the MariaDB Galera cluster and serve it to the frontend for a smooth user experience.

-- **Redis Cluster for Caching 🔄**: Redis Cluster is implemented as a caching system to enhance data retrieval performance through the Ktor API.
+- **Redis Cluster for Caching 🔄**: To improve the performance of the app, I integrated **Redis Cluster** as a caching solution to reduce load times and enhance the speed of data retrieval.

-- **Read and Write Clusters 📚🖊️**: The storage environment is divided into Read and Write clusters to optimize data access.
-The Read Cluster serves end-users via the Ktor API, while the Write Cluster handles data ingestion and updates.
+- **Read and Write Clusters 📚🖊️**: The backend architecture is optimized with **Read and Write clusters**, where the **Read Cluster** handles user queries via the API, and the **Write Cluster** takes care of data ingestion and updates.

-This backend architecture ensures a seamless and enriching experience for users on the TvNexa platform.
+This backend architecture allowed me to gain valuable experience in handling the infrastructure of a real-time streaming service and managing data at scale.

 <p align="center">
   <img width="700px" src="doc/picture_41.png" />